Pol Pot: Political ideology

 Short observed that decision-making in Pol Pot's Cambodia was "unruly", making it dissimilar from the centralised, organised processes which were found in other orthodox communist states.

 Within Democratic Kampuchea, there was much regional and local variation in how party cadres implemented Pol Pot's orders.

 Deng Xiaoping criticised the Khmer Rouge for engaging in "deviations from Marxism-Leninism".
 Albania's Enver Hoxha referred to Pot as a "barbarous fascist".

 In re-interpreting the revolutionary role of classes and "behind the thinnest of Marxist veneers" on the proletariat, Pol Pot embraced the idea of a revolutionary alliance between the peasantry and the intellectuals.

 Pol Pot's government was totalitarian, and he has been described as a dictator.

 Pol Pot desired autarky, or complete self-sufficiency, for Cambodia.
 Short suggested that Pol Pot had been "an authentic spokesman" for the yearning that many Khmer felt for "the return of their former greatness", the era of the Khmer Empire.
 Chandler noted that Pol Pot, like previous Cambodian leaders, emphasised the belief that Cambodia was purer than other nations.
 The party leadership has been described as xenophobic.
 Pol Pot repeatedly stated or implied that Cambodians were an intrinsically superior group to other ethnic or national groups and that they were immune to foreign influences.
 Short also noted that the Khmer Rouge generally regarded foreigners as enemies; during the Cambodian civil war, they killed numerous foreign journalists whom they captured, whereas the Vietnamese Marxists typically let them go.
-Native religions were banned as part of the Khmer Rouge's attempt to eliminate religion in the country.
+All religions were banned as part of the Khmer Rouge's attempt to eliminate religion in the country.